 Applicable to academic and research staff outputs, post-graduate research student outputs.

-REF Open Access requirements apply to papers accepted from 1 April 2016
+For the purposes of REF 2029, REF Open Access requirements apply to papers accepted from January 1 2021.

 You must deposit your author accepted manuscript (AAM) within 3 months of the date of acceptance to be eligible for REF.
 The AAM is the manuscript as it will appear in the journal but without the publisher formatting (unless you have paid an article processing charge to the publisher).